zbaker94/Obsidian-Coding/React/Principles/Controlled Components.md

 In React, a controlled component is **a component that is controlled by React state** while an uncontrolled component is a component that maintains its own internal state.
 A controlled component receives its current value and an update callback via props, and the parent component manages the state of the component.

+Because of this, every controlled component has an uncontrolled component as an ancestor.